 - All schedules for practices, games or performances should be submitted to the Flex Coordinator as soon as they are available. - Timetables for students in the Flex Program may be adapted to ensure that core academic courses are delivered.
-Students accepted into the program will be removed from one elective, which will be replaced by learning strategies blocks. - Students in the Flex Program must maintain a minimum B average (73% or higher). - Students may be asked to adjust their non-academic pursuits to complete testing, or to prepare for exams or other high stakes assessments. - In a case where classroom instruction has been missed, students may be asked to work independently, or to schedule tutorials before/after school with an appropriate teacher to learn missed course material.
-Students will be asked to utilize MySchool, Google Classroom, and e-mails to stay current with their class work. - All students in the Flex Program will work with the Flex Coordinator.
-They will help coordinate tutorials, assist with time management and will be the primary communication contact.
-It is essential for all Flex students to communicate openly with their coordinator to ensure they stay current in their studies. - Students in this program will receive a blend of regularly scheduled tutorials, guidance and both direct and indirect supervision.
+Students accepted into the program will be removed from one elective, which will be replaced by learning strategies blocks. - Students in the Flex Program must maintain good academic standing (80% or higher). - Students may be asked to adjust their non-academic pursuits to complete testing, or to prepare for exams or other high stakes assessments. - In a case where classroom instruction has been missed, students may be asked to work independently, or to schedule tutorials before/after school with an appropriate teacher to learn missed course material.
+Students will be asked to utilize MySchool, Google Classroom, and e-mails to stay current with their class work. - Students in this program will receive a blend of regularly scheduled tutorials, guidance and both direct and indirect supervision.
 To be successful in this program, students must have strong independent work habits, and strong levels of commitment. - Students must be able to work independently and manage their flex blocks with minimal direct teacher support. - Grade 9-10 PE students must attend PE at least twice per week and all assessments must be completed.